-The Journal of Hospital Ethics (JOHE) is a peer-reviewed academic journal devoted to furthering normative discussion associated with moral complexities and value conflicts as they relate both practically and theoretically to the care of patients, families, and clinicians within hospitals.
-JOHE publishes scholarly original features, clinical case analyses, and serves as an educational resource for medical and surgical residency programs, graduate schools, and bioethics committees, internationally.
-JOHE is published by the John J. Lynch, MD Center for Ethics at MedStar Washington Hospital Center and is produced by the University Publishing Group (UPG).
+The Journal of Hospital Ethics (JoHE) is a peer-reviewed academic journal devoted to furthering normative discussion associated with moral complexities and value conflicts as they relate both practically and theoretically to the care of patients, families, and clinicians within hospitals.
+JoHE publishes scholarly original features, clinical case analyses, and serves as an educational resource for medical and surgical residency programs, graduate schools, and bioethics committees, internationally.
+JoHE is produced and published by the John J. Lynch, MD Center for Ethics at MedStar Washington Hospital Center.

 Evan G. DeRenzo, PhD, Editor-in-Chief